 Diagonal Double Half Hitch

-Diagonal Half Hitch Knots are just regular half hitch knots, but the filler cord is held at the angle you want your row of knots to go.
+The Diagonal Half Hitch Knot is done the same way as regular half hitch knots, but the filler cord is held at the angle you want your row of knots to go.

 Click here to see this Diagonal Double Half Hitch Knot video on YouTube (opens in a new tab).